 And you not only wasted your money, but now you have to see (and live) with your bad choice year after year after year.

 And since you don’t buy replacement windows every day (or hopefully every few years for that matter) the cost of messing up is high.
-Whether you’re replacing a few 1st floor windows which are rusted or you can’t open, or a deteriorated wood framed 2nd floor bathroom window you’re worried will fall out of your house any day now .
+Whether you’re replacing a few 1st floor windows which are rusted or you can’t open, or a deteriorated wood framed 2nd floor bathroom window you’re worried will fall out of your house any day now.
 You don’t want to choose the wrong type of vinyl replacement window.
-However – you also don’t want to be so careful you go overboard and pay more than you need to either on fancy-schmancy windows which will deplete your kids college funds.
+However – you also don’t want to be so careful you go overboard and pay more than you need to with fancy-schmancy windows which deplete your kids college funds.

-If this describes your concerns – (whether your shopping for windows at your local home center, looking to install yourself, or desperately searching for a good vinyl replacement window contractor who’ll give you a solid window at a decent price with a superior guarantee) this article is for you.
-Below I’ll give you 9 common-sense questions you need to ask BEFORE you fork over any of your hard-earned money on new replacement windows.
+If this describes your concerns – (whether your shopping for windows at your local home center, or desperately searching for a good vinyl replacement window contractor) this article is for you.
+Below I’ll give 9 common-sense questions you need to ask BEFORE you fork over any of your hard-earned money on new replacement windows.
 And this advice is critical whether you live in Cleveland or Columbus Ohio or Bat Cave North Carolina (and yes – there is an actual town called Bat Cave North Carolina!).